SignPath/website/docs/product/editions-explained.md

 ### Projects

-*Starter* and *Basic* subscriptions are priced based on the number of projects you can create in SignPath.
+*Code Signing Starter* and *Code Signing Basic* are priced based on the number of projects you can create in SignPath.
 Choose the number of projects you need when you buy your subscription, or upgrade later.
 If you need more than *max. projects*, you need to upgrade to another the subscription type.

 We recommend to use one SignPath *project* for each actual software project.